How Often Should You Exercise?

 Free Download: 10 Minute Workout for Your Hips, Butt and Thighs

-Cardio workouts get your heart pumping and can be done 3 to 5 times a week, for 20 to 60 minute sessions.
+How Often Should You Do Cardio?Cardio workouts get your heart pumping and can be done 3 to 5 times a week, for 20 to 60 minute sessions.
 Brisk walking, swimming, low-impact aerobics, using an elliptical machine or moderate paced bicycle riding shouldn’t strain your muscles too much and they can help you burn more calories and aid in weight loss.

-Give yourself at least one full day off from any kind of official exercise routines.
+But give yourself at least one full day off from any kind of official exercise routines.
 A day off from working out is a great way to not only allow some well-deserved rest for your body, but also to help you relax mentally and emotionally.

 Even though working out is mostly a physical activity, your mind and emotions are involved too, and pushing yourself too hard can actually have some adverse effects in the form of feeling stressed, frustrated, overwhelmed or “burned out.”